Photo of Ausar Stewart, a black man wearing a denim collared shirt with a white tee shirt underneath.

 Ausar Stewart

-“When truth and virtue are so rare in almost every area of our society the world need theatre and the theatre needs actors who will bring the truth of the human soul to the stage.
+“When truth and virtue are so rare in almost every area of our society, the world needs theatre and the theatre needs actors who will bring the truth of the human soul to the stage.
 The theatre may now be on the only place in society where people can go to hear the truth.”

 Excerpt from: A Practical Handbook For The Actor by Mellisa Bruder, Lee Michael Cohn, Madeleine Olnek, Nathanial Pollack, Robert Previto, Scott Zigler